yg211/summary-reward-no-reference/README.md

         from rewarder import Rewarder
         rewarder = Rewarder(os.path.join('trained_models','pcc0.5284_epoch50_batch32_pairwise_trainPercent0.8_lrate0.0003_linear'))
         article = 'This is an example article.
-Article invludes more information than the summary.' summary = 'This is an example summary.' score = rewarder(article,summary)
+Article includes more information than the summary.' summary = 'This is an example summary.' score = rewarder(article,summary)